starphillips/BristolOpenData/docs/deployment.md

 ![Insert screenshots here](images/Table3.png)
 11. They will then be directed to the table page where they are able to select the desired advice type offered by their centre and identify whether the information displayed is correct on the table.

-### Use Case 3: Verifying Advice Center Information
-1. The user, who is an employee of an advice centre, opens the application and lands on the home page.
-2. They click on the 'Find by Type' tab to display the list of centres.
-3. They scroll through the list and identify their advice centre's name.
-4. Upon finding their centre's name, they click on it to view more details.
-5. The user checks all the information displayed about their advice centre.
-6. If they notice any inaccuracies or outdated information, they note it down.
-7. They decide to get in touch with the application maintainer to report the discrepancies.
-8. The user contacts the app maintainer through the provided contact information to request updates or corrections.